Adapt and Diffuse: Sample-adaptive Reconstruction via Latent Diffusion Models: Experiments

 \subsection{Severity encoding}

 In this section, we investigate properties of the predicted degradation severity $\hat{\sigma}$.
-We perform experiments on a $1k$-image subset of the validation split (to be released along with source code).
-First, we isolate the effect of degradation on $\hat{\sigma}$ (Fig. \ref{fig:ordering_plot}).
+We perform experiments on a $1k$-image subset of the validation split.

+\textbf{Effect of degradation level --} First, we isolate the effect of degradation on $\hat{\sigma}$ (Fig. \ref{fig:ordering_plot}).
 We fix the clean image and apply increasing amount of Gaussian blur.
-We observe that the predicted $\hat{\sigma}$ is an increasing function of the blur amount applied to the image: heavier degradations on a given image result in higher predicted degradation severity.
+We observe that $\hat{\sigma}$ is an increasing function of the blur amount applied to the image: heavier degradations on a given image result in higher predicted degradation severity.
 This implies that the severity encoder learns to capture the amount of information loss caused by the degradation.

-Next, we investigate the relation between $\hat{\sigma}$ and the underlying degradation severity (Fig. \ref{fig:sev_contrib}, left).
-We parameterize the corruption level by $t$, where $t=0$ corresponds to no blur and additive Gaussian noise ($\sigma=0.05$) and $t=1$ corresponds to the highest blur level with the same additive noise.
+\textbf{Interaction between degradation and image --} Next, we investigate the relation between $\hat{\sigma}$ and the underlying degradation severity (Fig. \ref{fig:sev_contrib}).
+We parameterize the corruption level by $t$, where $t=0$ corresponds to no blur and $t=1$ corresponds to the highest blur level where in both cases we add Gaussian noise ($\sigma=0.05$).
 We vary the blur kernel width linearly for $t \in (0, 1)$.
 We observe that the predicted $\hat{\sigma}$ severities strongly correlate with the corruption level.
 However, the existence of outliers suggest that factors other than the corruption level may also contribute to the predicted severities.
-The bottom image is predicted to be 'surprisingly easy', as other images of the same corruption level are typically assigned higher predicted severities.
+The bottom image is predicted to be \textit{surprisingly easy}, as other images of the same corruption level are typically assigned higher predicted severities.
 This sample is overwhelmingly smooth, with a lack of fine details and textures, such as hair, present in other images.
 Moreover, the image shares common features with others in the training set.
-On the other hand, the top image is considered 'surprisingly difficult', as it contains unexpected features and high-frequency details that are uncommon in the dataset.
+On the other hand, the top image is considered \textit{surprisingly difficult}, as it contains unexpected features and high-frequency details that are uncommon in the dataset.
 This example highlights the potential application of our technique to hard example mining and dataset distillation.